LudiYoo/vps-init/README.md

 The settings may hinder you in future developments, but ensure more security.
 Everyone decides for himself whether and when more emphasis is placed on safety or on comfort.

-## VPS features you should have
+## VPS features you should look for
+ - IPv6
+ - Snapshots
+ - CAA Support
  - Domain SSL permanently included
- - Snapshots
  - Free Product Switch (switchable / upgradable OS)
- - IPv6
  - Repair Mode (Starts minimal system with ssh access and mount your system)

 ## Keep your vps up2date